 8) The Wedding Gown:

 In addition to the points in #7 above, your wedding gown cannot be touching the floor if you want to dance in it.
-The hem line needs to be at least a couple inches above the top of your feet or you or you and the groom will be stepping on it.
-That “Cinerella” look, where your gown “puddles” onto the floor, is very beautiful and romantic, but not practical.
+The hem line needs to be at least a couple inches above the top of your feet or you and/or the groom will be stepping on it.
+That “Cinderella” look, where your gown “puddles” onto the floor, is very beautiful for pictures and romantic for standing at the alter, but not practical for dancing.
 If you are stepping on your hem, you won’t be dancing.
 At best, you will be rocking in a circle.

 9) What comes next?